-Software firm Consensys, together with LVMH and Microsoft, announced a blockchain platform, called AURA, which aims to empower the luxury industry with product tracking and tracing services.
-These services are based on Ethereum blockchain and have been developed using Microsoft Azure.
+Software firm Consensys, together with LVMH and Microsoft, have announced a blockchain platform called AURA, which aims to empower the luxury industry with product tracking and tracing services.
+These services are based on the Ethereum blockchain and have been developed using Microsoft Azure.

 Consensys – which is one of the main technology partners of AURA –contributed to the design and development of Traceability Smart Contracts (based on ERC 721 non-fungible token standards), the AURA blockchain infrastructure (a permissioned consortium network with privacy, based on Quorum), and the brand API that allows luxury brands to interface with AURA on a white label basis.

 AURA helps consumers to access the history of luxury products and their proof of authenticity.
 Many of the LVMH brands, like Louis Vuitton and Parfums Christian Dior, are presently involved and more of its products, along with other luxury groups, will be added to the platform later.
 For Louis Vuitton, AURA is the result of the traceability programme that was launched more than three years ago.